renemrhfr/habittracker/README.md

 - Hygiene
 - Sozial

-The Stats automatically decrease and go down to 0 in a Time of 48 Hours since the last Habit was tracked.
+The Stats value range from 0 to 100 automatically decrease over time since the last Habit was tracked.
+A Stat goes from 100 to 0 in 48 Hours.

 ### Habits
 Since everyone has different Goals to focus on, there is no fixed set of Habits.